 In 1903, on her return from America, where she had studied under James Tyler Kent, Lewin became the first woman to read a paper to the British Homeopathic Society.
 This paper, inspired by Kent was titled “Cases Illustrating Constitutional Treatment,” and helped bring about a revolution in British homeopathy, particularly influencing Lewin’s homeopathic successors Margaret Lucy Tyler and Marjorie Blackie.

 During World War I, Lewin worked in France alongside fellow suffragist, old Girtonian, and homeopathic physician, Mabel Hardie.
 Lewin was appointed Assistant Surgeon at the Military Hospital in Dieppe and at the French Military Hospital in Charenton.
-She later served as the Aural Surgeon to the Women’s Hospital Corps at the Endell Street Military Hospital run by Louisa Garrett Anderson and Flora Murray.
+She later served as the Aural Surgeon to the Women’s Hospital Corps and ENT consultant at the Endell Street Military Hospital in Covent Garden, London, run by Louisa Garrett Anderson and Flora Murray.

-After the war Lewin continued in practice.
+After the war, Lewin continued in practice, at 25 Wimpole Street, London in 1911, and at 8 Manchester Square, London in 1948.
 She was Resident Medical Officer at Chorlton Union Infirmary and the Rotunda Hospital in Dublin.
 She was an Assistant Anaesthetist at the Royal Free Hospital, specialising in Rhinology, and she was Rhinologist for the Almeric Paget Corps, Medical Advisor to the Westminster Health Society and Rural Surgeon to the WAAC.
 Lewin was also the Clinical Assistant at the Central London Throat and Ear Hospital and Honorary Rhinologist for the Society of Women Journalists.

 In the 1930s, she was a member of the Council of Management of Bedford College.